 ⋅ Rejuvenate, Renew, Recreate

 No matter where you are in your life rejuvenation, renewal, recreation is essential for you to create the life you and God calls for you.
 Spiritual direction is a tremendous help.
 Explore what Spiritual Lives Of Women can help you by starting here.

 ⋅ Patricia-Ann Constance-Wilson Perkowski Creator Of Spiritual Lives Of Women

 Spiritual Lives of Women understands how challenging it is to be called to motherhood, to live out womanhood because I am a mother: Patricia-Ann Constance-Wilson Perkowski.
 My calling begins as a Social Worker, working with Catholic Social Services.
-Feeling God calling me to more I became a spiritual director, being one since 1998, from the Institute For Spiritual Direction, St. Francis Retreat Center, DeWitt, Michigan.
+Feeling God calling me to more I became a spiritual director, is one since 1998, from the Institute For Spiritual Direction, St. Francis Retreat Center, DeWitt, Michigan.
 Having a deep feeling that mothers were not receiving the spiritual support they needed, I chose to work exclusively with Moms/Women since 2000.
-All of this: my professional and personal experiences, my calling from God and my feeling for mothers/women had me creating Spiritual Lives Of Women.
+All of this: my professional and personal experiences, my calling from God, and my feeling for mothers/women had me creating Spiritual Lives Of Women.
 For moms/women to not just survive, but THRIVE in their vocation.
 I incorporate the teachings of the Catholic Church along with the principles of Ignatian spirituality into Spiritual Lives Of Women, so mothers/women will be ready to understand and live out their calling from God.
 Because God loves us and wants only the best for us and from us.